GatorEducator/gatorgrade/README.md

 ### Generating a gatorgrade.yml file

-The generation of yml file can be used to configure tests.
+The generation of yml file can be used to create assignments.

 In the terminal within the main directory.